johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 just suck[^linuxsucks], plus I don't like dual booting.
 The performance hit is negligible nowadays anyway on these new 4 or 8 core Intel i7 CPUs.
-But most of the instructions will be applicable to non-VM installs as well as I will always make it clear in the text whether a particular step is VM specific or not.
+But most of the instructions will be applicable to non-VM installs as well as I will always make it clear whether a particular step is VM specific or not.

 The bulk of the information presented in this article is a distillation of ideas, tips and config snippets from various online sources far too numerous to mention (or even just remember).
 Still, the [old Crunchbang forums](http://crunchbang.org/forums/) and the excellent [ArchLinux wiki](https://wiki.archlinux.org/) definitely stand out as the two best sources of quality information on more arcane issues that you can't always figure out by reading the man pages alone.

 [^linuxsucks]: There are a few good ones though, for example I'm using the Windows version of Inkscape, but there's really no match for Lightroom or Photoshop (if you want to recommend me The Gimp at this point, please save your energy).
-Moreover, the driver support for (semi-)pro audio interfaces is just non-existant on Linux, and let's not even talk about the audio software front...
+Moreover, the driver support for (semi-)pro audio interfaces is just non-existent on Linux, and let's not even talk about the audio software front...

 ## Philosophy & main features

 Although I like the concept of tiling window managers, after analysing my common usage patterns I realised that they would be an overkill for my needs.
-Most of the time I just use tmux inside a maximized terminal window and I rarely use more than a single window per desktop.
+Most of the time I just use tmux inside a maximised terminal window and I rarely use more than a single window per desktop.
 I like to put my browser windows (Firefox with [Vimperator](http://www.vimperator.org/vimperator)) and PDF viewers ([mupdf](http://mupdf.com/)) onto separate desktops, so I just need a way to quickly switch between them.
-Sometimes I need to view two vertically maximized windows side-by-side on the same desktop (e.g. a terminal and a PDF viewer), but that's pretty much it.
-Anything else is so infrequent and random that it can be just done easily with the mouse, which is less than %% of the total use cases, so efficiency really doesn't matter there.
-The important point is that 95% of the time I won't need to lift my fingers off the home row with this configuration!
+Sometimes I need to view two vertically maximised windows side-by-side on the same desktop (e.g. a terminal and a PDF viewer), but that's pretty much it.
+Anything else is so infrequent and random that it can be just done easily with the mouse, which is less than 5% of the total use cases, so efficiency really doesn't matter there.
+The important thing is that 95% of the time I won't need to lift my fingers off the home row with this configuration!

 So with all this in mind, let's take a look at the main features